 Barry Kudrowitz, associate professor and director of product design at the University of Minnesota, has studied the history and use of toilet paper.
 Through the 1700s, corncobs were a common toilet paper alternative.
 Then, newspapers and magazines arrived in the early 18th century.
 “The ‘legend’ goes that people were primarily using the Sears catalog in outhouses, but when the catalog began to be printed in glossy paper people needed to find a replacement,” says Kudrowitz.
 Americans also nailed the Farmer’s Almanac onto outhouse walls, leading the company to pre-drill the legendary “hole” into their publication in 1919.

-The first perforated toilet paper rolls were introduced in 1890, and by 1930 toilet paper was finally manufactured “splinter free.”
-Today, softer, stronger and more absorbent describe the toilet paper found in American homes.
+The first perforated toilet paper rolls were introduced in 1890, and by 1930 toilet paper was finally manufactured “splinter-free.”
+Today, softer, stronger and more absorbent describe toilet paper found in American homes.

 Toilet Paper Hoarding